|

 I suggest taking a road trip to the Smokies shortly after Halloween to see the fall foliage in the Smokies because the colors are in full bloom.

-The leaves will start to change around the middle of October which is when the Smoky Mountains’ fall colors are the most vibrant.
+The leaves will start to change around mid-October when the Smoky Mountains’ fall colors are the most vibrant.

 The temperatures are in the 70s during the day and drop into the low high 50s and low 40s at night.

-The highest elevations of the Smoky Mountains will be most vibrant around the end of October, and leaves in the surrounding area are expected to peak about a week later which makes this the perfect time to take a road trip to the Smokies.
+The highest elevations of the Smoky Mountains will be most vibrant around the end of October, and leaves in the surrounding area are expected to peak about a week later, making this the perfect time to take a road trip to the Smokies.

 You can expect to see the fall colors when they are at their best in early through mid-November!